ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 To use this time period slot , just refer to it in your Utterance definition for your Splunk Alexa skill
 *  `MaxCPUIntent what is the maximum cpu usage of server {servername} {timeperiod}`

-Then in your search and saved search actions you can simply refer to the name of the time slot key in the `time_slot` field and it will be applied to your search
+Then in your search and saved search actions in `mapping.json` you can simply refer to the name of the time slot key in the `time_slot` field and it will be applied to your search
 *  `"time_slot" : "timeperiod"`

 ###Soundbites